01Destination Management Company (DMC)

 Try to work with the shop owner.
 He or she should inventory hundreds of styles directly in the shop (and have the ability to order custom materials when needed).
 A stationery designer will make suggestions and help to wordsmith and print your materials as well.

 04Promotional Products Distributor

 One of the rules of any event is to never let a guest go home empty-handed.
 Regardless of whether you are planning a client meeting, seminar, conference, trade show, incentive trip, or the like, one thing remains common: your guests should receive and take home a relevant gift item.

 Your promotional products contact should provide you with access to name badges, notepads, pens, pencils, apparel, awards, and any other item you or your client may be interested in giving to those who attend your program.

 This is a budget item that many clients like to avoid, but a great photographer will capture the essence of an event or multiple day programs and give guests a keepsake.
 Having a few great photographers in your network can be especially invaluable when you are hired to plan a more personal event like a wedding.

 Your photographer should also maintain a network of resources such as video production, A/V technicians, and other photographers.
 The photographer who embodies technical expertise with marketing savvy is the one who you want in your network.
-He or she will understand the art and business rationale for any event.

 Not every event takes place at a hotel or restaurant where catering services are automatically provided.
 Internal meetings and events are oftentimes planned at the organizations themselves, and catering is ordered and delivered.
 Some of the most unique event venues like art galleries, landmark buildings, or even beautiful parks will also require private catering services.